floswald/SMM.jl/README.md

 [Documentation available on readthedocs.](http://moptjl.readthedocs.org/en/latest/)

-## Example Useage of the BGP Algorithm
+## Example Usage of the BGP Algorithm

 ```julia
 using MOpt